 We were expecting, a part of us wanted, to see unleashed Maddie-level violence.
 What we got was a calculated bad guy.
-This is what Windom Earle should have been, not a Bob-possessed Cooper.
+This is what Windom Earle should have been, not a BOB-possessed Cooper.
 We were supposed to see physical violence but instead we have gun violence, the M.O. being a bullet through the left eye.
 Because Cooper is a sharpshooter.
-Anyone who watched season one can remember the scene in the sheriff’s department where he put six bullets through four holes on a paper target.
+Anyone who watched Season 1 can remember the scene in the sheriff’s department where he put six bullets through four holes on a paper target.

-We know the good Cooper wouldn’t kill anyone without good reason, so let’s assume Bob is in charge of the impulse and see where Bob’s line is: He kills to cover his tracks.
-If he killed just because he liked it, half his known associates at the location where he picked up Ray and Daria wouldn’t have been alive.
+We know the good Cooper wouldn’t kill anyone without good reason, so let’s assume BOB is in charge of the impulse and see where BOB’s line is: He kills to cover his tracks.
+If he killed just because he liked it, half his known associates at the location where he picked up Ray and Darya wouldn’t have been alive.
 Especially that guard who didn’t recognize him.

-Though I suspect by the end of these 18 new episodes we’ll see Bob’s appetite can also be effected by his hosts as Cooper, a strong man at the point of possession rather than a defenseless young boy, reasserts control.
+Though I suspect by the end of these 18 new parts we’ll see BOB’s appetite can also be effected by his hosts as Cooper, a strong man at the point of possession rather than a defenceless young boy, reasserts control.
 As things change I reserve the right to revisit this, but as of now I believe Cooper will break the golden circle of appetite and satisfaction when he finds his way through the black lodge to the white lodge and his soul achieves an alchemically realized golden state.
-And I believe Cooper will reach this state with the help of those Bob hurt more than anyone: Laura and Leland Palmer.
+And I believe Cooper will reach this state with the help of those BOB hurt more than anyone: Laura and Leland Palmer.
 And I pray for redemptions.